Ongoing financial help from the government, supporting business owners through Covid-19

 Read more …

-The world of Mortgage Capacity Assessments is always changing and this month is no exception – Changes to Stamp Duty Land Tax came into affect on 1st April 2016 which will effect those purchasing Buy to Let properties and second homes.
+The world of Mortgage Capacity Assessments is always changing and this month is no exception – Changes to Stamp Duty Land Tax came into effect on 1st April 2016 which will affect those purchasing Buy to Let properties and second homes.
 The new rates of SDLT for these purchases are as follows:

 Read more …